jw-coder84/CI-Project-Portfolio-4/README.md

     ![book details](static/readme/book-detail-page.png)
     - When users are logged in, the page features the checkout button.<br>
     <img src="static/readme/book-detail-user.png" width="272" height="376"><br>
-    - Once the checkout button is clicked a confirmation message is shown to acknowledge the user's action.
+    - Once the checkout button is clicked a confirmation message is shown to acknowledge the user's action. <br>
     ![checkout message](static/readme/checkout-book.png)
-    - When logged in as an admin, additional buttons will be shown for updating and deleting the viewed book.
+    - When logged in as an admin, additional buttons will be shown for updating and deleting the viewed book. <br>
     <img src="static/readme/book-detail-admin.png" width="272" height="456"><br>

 - __Admin front end CRUD functionality__